 If I don’t have transportation during the residency, how will I get to local stores for food and supplies?

-The closest town is only 10 minutes away and residents quickly make friends and carpool.
+Spruce Pine is the closest town and only 10 minutes away from Penland.
+We have a shuttle van that will take residents to and from the local grocery store on every Monday and Walmart on Tuesdays.
 You may also ask your shuttle driver (if you are flying into Asheville) to stop at Ingles Market in Burnsville on your way to Penland from the airport.
 The shuttle drives directly past it on the way to Penland.